 The Missouri sign law is unique among states, but some cities and counties have tried similar laws that were either struck down in court or withdrawn as part of lawsuit settlements.

-Ross' ruling about the Missouri sign law drew a mixed response.
+Ross' ruling on the Missouri sign law drew a mixed response.
 Some said extraordinary steps are necessary on a night when children flood the streets and often knock on the doors of strangers.
 Others said the sign law was unnecessarily cruel — and even counterproductive.

 “I feel like it’s a setback and another example of predators’ rights kind of trumping those of their victims,” said Tara Bishop, a 40-year-old mother of four from southwestern Missouri who operates a Facebook page called Child Predators Exposed with more than 10,000 followers.